Table of Contents

 This section discusses interest expenses you may be able to deduct as an investor.

-You can carry over the amount of investment interest that you could not deduct because of this limit to the next tax year.
+You can carry over the amount of investment interest that you couldn't deduct because of this limit to the next tax year.
 The interest carried over is treated as investment interest paid or accrued in that next year.

-You can carry over disallowed investment interest to the next tax year even if it is more than your taxable income in the year the interest was paid or accrued.
+You can carry over disallowed investment interest to the next tax year even if it's more than your taxable income in the year the interest was paid or accrued.

 Determine the amount of your net investment income by subtracting your investment expenses (other than interest expense) from your investment income.